basecamp/handbook/titles-for-ops.md

 * Elevates the standards through new tooling, processes, procedures and effective communication.
 Able to carry out research, testing, implementation and improvement for new systems.
 * Leads high risk maintenance with limited to no customer impact.
 * Significant technical contributor to problem resolution; demonstrates consistent maturity in communication and demeanor under stress.
-* Performans more complex work like capacity planning, load testing, security improvements, etc.
+* Performs more complex work like capacity planning, load testing, security improvements, etc.
 * Sets new professional standards for the team.
 * Usually at least 8-12 years of experience being a professional sysadmin.

 _Examples: Eron, John, Nathan, Matthew K._

 ## Principal Systems Admin
-* Can run large, complex, Ops projects independently.
+* Can run large and complex Ops projects independently.
 * Carries significant responsibility for many domains of infrastructure.
 * Multiple areas of expertise: configuration management, containers, continuous integration / development, debugging, orchestration, optimization, networking, performance, reliability, security.
 * Makes what is new normal; what is old reliable; evangelizes what is next.